 I don’t have the time –

 In an already jam packed week, finding time to get to see a counsellor can seem almost impossible for some.
 However, creating space and time in the week for your own well-being can make a big difference to your life.
 If you are used to prioritising others before yourself this might not come naturally to you.
-Hopefully you should be able to find someone close to your home via the Counselling Directory and many counsellors now offer on-line counselling which can save on both travel and time.
+Hopefully you should be able to find someone close to your home and most counsellors now offer on-line counselling which can save on both travel and time.

 Having read this blog you may still be wondering why anyone would talk to a counsellor, and it is important to recognise that counselling isn’t for everyone.
 But for those who are ready to take a leap of faith and give it a try counselling could be the best investment you ever make in your life.